marina-a06/knowlege-Base-Marina/content/flw-bio/Index.md

 title: FLW Biography
 ---
 ## Related Categories
-Frank Lloyd Wright's upbringing and education made him a famous Architect of his time creating some of the most inspirational designs [[famous-work/Index|Famous Wor k]]
+Frank Lloyd Wright's upbringing and education made him a famous Architect of his time creating some of the most inspirational designs [[famous-work/Index|Famous Work]]